rzmk/rearc-data-quest/notes.md

 # Rearc Data Quest

 The following are notes/steps I took when exploring [rearc-data/quest](https://github.com/rearc-data/quest).
-Note that I'm new to some of these technologies and procedures, and that some of these notes may be over-detailed but were useful for my reference while exploring the quest.
+Note that I'm new to some of these technologies and procedures, and that some of these notes may be over-detailed but were useful for my reference while exploring the data quest.

 ## Part 1: AWS S3 & Sourcing Datasets